ebraun68/compdisttest/README.md

 Computational Biology, and Health Informatics (BCB '23).
 Association for Computing Machinery, New York, NY, USA, Article 46, 1–6. https://doi.org/10.1145/3584371.3612996

+Data used to test compression distances in the Braun (2023) ACM-BCB proceedings are available from:

+Braun, E. L. (2023). compdist (1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.7971922

 ```
 ################################################################################
 #